techidaily/site-article-posts/source/_posts/immersive-beginnings-secrets-to-successful-podcast-intros-for-2024.md

 ![my favorite murder](https://images.wondershare.com/filmora/article-images/2022/12/podcasts-intros-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nmj7aVvEeAs?si=OcR7USXKGyLcn09q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 My favorite murder is the fifth most popular podcast according to the US charts.
 Karen Kilgariff and Georgia Hardstark host this show and discuss the true crime stories narrated by their friends or family.
 It has also been nominated for the best podcast award and has about 30 million listeners.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3UyJuZYzjt0?si=W87GeyzVKVORAk7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### [Stuff You Should Know](https://www.iheart.com/podcast/105-stuff-you-should-know-26940277/)